chriskpeterson/vuepress2/docs/projects.md

 - Provided consultation services for knowledge management writing teams on topic writing, sharing strategies, and DITA elements.
 - Created best practice guides for topic planning and topic writing.
-- Reviewed the approved DTD and update as necessary.
+- Reviewed the approved the DITA DTD and updated as necessary.

 ### Quality team

-This team evaluates support cases that have been flagged for knowledge management.
-We access the cases and pull out any relevant information where documentation was a factor.
-In a recent win, we identified that customers didn't understand how to set up a particular server.
-We were able to borrow the server and confirmed that the process had some gotchas.
-We updated the procedures and realized a reduction in service calls.
+This team evaluates support cases flagged for potential documentation issues.
+In one case, we identified that customers continued to call in about a particular server setup procedure.
+We were able to borrow the server and confirmed that the process, as documented, was unclear.
+We updated the guide and leading to a reduction in service calls.

 ### Interactive documentation

-I am very interested in interactive documentation delivery models.
+I'm very interested in interactive documentation delivery models.
 I believe we can reduce task complexity by allowing customers to choose options and retrieve relevant content.
 We realized this with the HPE Synergy Firmware Comparison Tool.
 Customers reported fewer issues understanding the supported software and firmware for their solution.
 Even better, we received positive feedback from customers and the field.

 #### HPE Synergy Firmware Comparison Tool